 In 2018, the company gained B Corp™ accreditation, which means meeting rigorous standards of social and environmental performance, accountability, and transparency.

-With the Flow Hive being in its 3rd year, Flow listened to feedback from their customers and redesigned and developed new features, and have in early 2018 launched the Flow Hive 2; aimed at making beekeeping even more enjoyable and accessible.
+Listening to customer feedback, in 2018 the Flow Hive was redesigned and new features were developed.
+In early 2018 the Flow Hive 2 was launched; aimed at making beekeeping even more enjoyable and accessible.

 Flow continues to regularly survey their customers and respond to feedback.